Nichols Creek Wildlife Area

-Marsh marigold and skunk cabbage are two of the most prevalent spring ephemerals present in the under story.
+Marsh marigolds and skunk cabbage are two of the most prevalent spring ephemerals present in the understory.
 Rolling uplands with restored prairies, cool-season grasses and northern hardwoods of maple, basswood and ash are located in the southern, western and northern portions of the property.
 This variety of habitat supports many wildlife species throughout the year.
-Common species, such as, white-tailed deer, turkey, woodcock, cottontail rabbit, gray squirrel and ring-necked pheasant provide hunting opportunities.
-Sandhill crane, blue-winged warbler, field sparrow, bobolink, northern harrier and others offer bird watching opportunities.
+Common species, such as white-tailed deer, turkey, woodcock, cottontail rabbit, gray squirrel and ring-necked pheasant provide hunting opportunities.
+Sandhill crane, blue-winged warbler, field sparrow, bobolink, northern harrier and others offer bird-watching opportunities.

 Past uses were timber harvest and farming.
 Interest in state acquisition of the Nichols Creek Wildlife Area first arose in 1946 when a choice parcel of land and stream were in danger of being purchased by a group of sportsmen to be used as a private hunting and fishing area.
 Various conservation organizations in Sheboygan County joined forces to raise money for the purchase of this area to ensure public access to the stream.
 The Sheboygan County Conservation Association first acquired 40 acres from the County Pension Board.
 That land was then purchased by the Wisconsin Conservation Commission after it approved the project as a state wildlife area in 1946.
 Several small purchases of land were subsequently made and then a major acquisition of about 200 acres was made in September 1959.

-The variety of habitat on the property provides a range of management opportunities.
+The variety of habitats on the property provides a range of management opportunities.
 The grasslands containing restored prairies and cool-season grass fields are managed to provide upland nesting and brood cover for grassland nesting birds.
-The high quality lowland forest along the spring seeps and streams are left undisturbed to provide a natural ecosystem.
-Upland forests and shrubs provide high quality forest habitat for woodland wildlife species.
-These management schemes offer places for hunters of upland game, as well as other nature based recreational opportunities.
+The high-quality lowland forest along the spring seeps and streams are left undisturbed to provide a natural ecosystem.
+Upland forests and shrubs provide high-quality forest habitats for woodland wildlife species.
+These management schemes offer places for hunters of upland game, as well as other nature-based recreational opportunities.